AlexLindh/JonSnowFanFic/README.md

 # JonSnowFanFic
-fanfiction for the beloved jon snow
+fanfiction for the beloved jon snow.
+I have created this start of a fanfic becuase jon snow is awesome!